-Alan Rosenthal is a lifelong foodie, his passion particularly fueled by years of traveling and of living in France and Spain, where he worked private chef-ing and in hotel restaurants; and acquired the apparently oxymoronic moniker of "the English boy who can cook"!
+Alan Rosenthal is a lifelong foodie, his passion particularly fueled by time spent traveling, working and living abroad acquiring, the apparently oxymoronic (to the lovely people of the Dordogne) moniker of "the English boy who can cook"!

-After graduating in modern languages from St. Andrew’s University in 1999, he worked for the famous Spanish food importers, deli and tapas bar Brindisa; and, during this period, returned to Spain to study to be a professional Jamon Iberico carver (a highly prized skill, on which competitions are held throughout Spain and on which he also reported for Radio 4's The Food Programme).
+After graduating in modern languages from St. Andrew’s University in 1999, he worked for Brindisa, the renowned Spanish food importers, deli and restaurateur.
+During this period, one of the highlights was returning to Spain, to study the art of carving Jamón Ibérico.
+Alan reported this experience for BBC Radio 4's The Food Programme.

 Within a year he was outsourcing production and being stocked by selected Budgens, Waitrose stores, a clutch of independents and on ocado.com.

 “ Healthy, hearty stew.
 Our new favourite is stewed! by Alan Rosenthal … an intense, slow-cooked flavour, at least two of your 5-a-day and recipes like Hungarian Goulash and Moroccan chicken, even Delia’s given them her seal of approval”

 By 2010, stewed! was available across the length and breadth of the UK, including 280 selected Sainsbury’s stores; and the range had grown to a six-strong family of premium, internationally inspired, grab-and-go stews, at the vanguard of the current one-pot meal revolution and at the centre of a barrage of relentlessly positive reviews and national press coverage.